-The ADD primarily conducts activities in support of transportation planning for the rural areas of the Commonwealth and our MPO partners are responsible for activities in the nine urbanized areas.
-The ADDs are concerned with all modes of transportation including: air, water, rail, highway, transit, pedestrian and bicycle.
-The jurisdiction of the regional program is not necessarily limited within the boundaries of the ADD making it necessary to include coordination between the MPO and our partners in the HDO.
+The ADD primarily conducts activities in support of transportation planning for the rural areas of the Commonwealth, and our MPO partners are responsible for activities in the nine urbanized areas.
+The ADDs are concerned with all modes of transportation including: air, water, rail, highway, transit, pedestrian, and bicycle.
+The jurisdiction of the regional program is not necessarily limited within the boundaries of the ADD, making it necessary to include coordination between our MPO and HDO partners.